dzimiks/fon-social-media-data-analysis/README.md

 Project link - https://github.com/dzimiks/fon-social-media-data-analysis.
 Presentation link - https://docs.google.com/presentation/d/1udlogZIFjm2uxZfUTE2s1a0XM9NzzJ0RzUnpMPgmOhI/edit?usp=sharing.

+**NOTE:** These video links are accessible for a couple of hours only!!!

 ## 1. Installation & Project Setup

 You can download the project using git command: `git clone https://github.com/dzimiks/fon-social-media-data-analysis.git` or download zip file.
 Then run `yarn install` inside the root of the project.